01-edu/public/subjects/ascii-art/reverse/README.md

 ### Objectives

-You must follow the same [instructions](https://public.01-edu.org/subjects/ascii-art/) as in the first subject but this time the process will be reversed. desrever fo dnik siht toN
+You must follow the same [instructions](https://public.01-edu.org/subjects/ascii-art/) as in the first subject but this time the process will be reversed. desrever fo dnik siht toN.

 Ascii-reverse consists on reversing the process, converting the graphic representation into a text.
 You will have to create a text file containing a graphic representation of a random `string` given as an argument.